 Another drawback of target date funds is the fact that they don’t typically keep up with the state of the business cycle.
 Reducing the allocation of equities in a fund as it gets closer to the target date certainly lowers risk — but it can also preclude the possibility of capitalizing off a bullish market and, thus, may lead to suboptimal performance in certain markets.

 Much like any financial or savings instrument, target date funds aren’t right for anyone.
 Given the fact that they don’t take into account your specific financial situation, those managing a target date fund may not necessarily act in a way that’s most suitable to your retirement goals.
 Plus, the NBER study shows that allocation in target date funds may be suboptimal overall.
 However, if you’re thinking of using a target date fund as a way of saving for retirement, you don’t necessarily have to look elsewhere.
 Just make sure you understand the risk and understand your retirement savings goals before deciding to invest.

 Tips for Saving for Retirement

 - It’s important to understand your financial situation and your retirement goals when saving for retirement.
 A financial advisor may be able to help you developing a savings approach that works for you.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.